DraqzzIQ/PiCalc/README.md

 # CasioOS
-Simulates the OS of a CASIO fx-87DE PLUS (2nd edition) with some additional features
+Simulates the firmware of a CASIO fx-87DE PLUS (2nd edition) with some additional features

 ```
 ###################################################################################################################################################################################################